 St. Michael's Park, King Street, Cirencester

-The Park is managed by Cirencester Town Council and is a gem of a facility, which lies within walking distance of the town centre.
+This Green Flag award winning Park is a gem of a facility, which lies within walking distance of the town centre.
 The Park has been designed to provide a range of facilities for all ages, including an adventure play ground, tennis courts, mini golf, croquet and boules.
-A barbecue is also available for hire.
+Barbecues are also available for hire.

 Abbey Grounds, just off the Market Place, Cirencester

 The grounds contain the site of St Mary's Abbey which was consecrated in 1176 in the presence of Henry II, remaining until the Dissolution in 1539 when the Abbey was completely demolished.
 The only remaining building is the Norman Arch situated at the north-eastern corner of the grounds.

 Originally, apart from the abbey buildings of church, cloisters and various residences for the Abbot, canons and lay brothers there were 2 sets of farm buildings in the bounds now marked by the far side of the lake (the former trout lake for the abbey), Dollar Street and Spitalgate Lane.
 The rest of the grounds were used as gardens and to grow food for the abbey.
 Until 1963 some of the old farm and abbey buildings were still present, but these were removed to make way for the housing seen today.

 The open grounds, lake, wildfowl, trees and greenery form an impressive pastoral centrepiece, inviting restful contemplation of the general town scene.
 A portion of ancient Roman Wall is also situated in the grounds.